-The antenna height above ground for a fixed TVBD may not exceed 30 meters under that other administration’s rules.]

 3.1.3 Definition of allowed power levels of portable WSD operating nearby TV receiver

 The main purpose of the research was to assess the influence of a portable WSD LTE-type device which operates close to TV receiver, in one room.
-The induction via receiver case/input due to insufficient shielding of receiver itself and antenna feeder cable is supposed as the source of interference.
+The induction via receiver case/input due to insufficient shielding of receiver itself and antenna feeder cable is assumed to be the source of interference.

-As no LTE equipment was available at time of experiment the following methodology was used:
+As no LTE equipment was available at time of experiment, the following methodology was used:

 1) Allowed power levels of portable DVB-T device were measured considering interference to DVB-T receiver.